 Endgame and Act Without Words, by Samuel Beckett: I went to see the Cutting Ball Theater production of Endgame in San Francisco with Steve, who later lent me his copy of the play since I hadn’t read it prior to the performance.
 I don’t know how I would have reacted if I read the [...]

-book log
+Filed in book log

-Also tagged: anne born, david shenk, historical fiction, history, humor, jostein gaarder, martin palmer, medieval, norwegian, p.g. wodehouse, play, postmodern, religion, samuel beckett, translation
+Also tagged anne born, david shenk, historical fiction, history, humor, jostein gaarder, martin palmer, medieval, norwegian, p.g. wodehouse, play, postmodern, religion, samuel beckett, translation

 [Gödel, Escher, Bach: An Eternal Golden Braid, by Douglas Hofstadter]